Help using lightpollutionmap.info

 There have been some requests to have an option of not showing advertisements if a donation

 advertisements (use this form if you lost your key).
 Please do let me know if you have not received the key after 12h (check your spam folder just in case).
-If you donated previously and wish to have the key, please let me know.
 If you recieve a message that you can't donate, try to send directly to the following PayPal address: lpmap@t-2.si

 In the last couple of years I have had numerous contributions which helped me with keeeping the site working and developing new functionalities.